 Trying to be perfect and focusing on every minute detail will only create unnecessary stress.
-Keep the big picture in mind and know what you can let go of.
+Instead, keep the big picture in mind and know what you can let go of.
 And remember, mistakes are an opportunity to learn.

 Standing in lines, sitting in the waiting room, etc. – it can all feel like a massive time sink.
 Make the most of these times by being productive.
 Catch up on emails, read an e-book, listen to a podcast, meditate, etc. There are many ways to turn this time loss into a plus.

 Science has shown that the human brain can only focus on one task for 90 minutes at a time.
-Keep your brain fresh and avoid feeling burnt out by scheduling regular breaks throughout your day.
+So keep your brain fresh and avoid feeling burnt out by scheduling regular breaks throughout your day.

 Use the Other Side of Your Brain

 Most people use one side of their brain more often.
 But, if you learn to use both of them, you’ll boost your productivity and chances for success.
-If you have a financial job, try doing something creative like painting or writing poetry.
+For example, if you have a financial job, try doing something creative like painting or writing poetry.
 If you’re in a creative role, try martial arts or dancing.

 Take Charge of Your Inbox

 Cluttered email is a time waster and causes stress.
-Organize your email and watch your productivity go up.
+Instead, organize your email and watch your productivity go up.

 Get Enough Sleep

-Tired brains are more easily distracted and have a harder time with recall.
-While sleeping less to create more task-oriented time can seem like a good idea, it’s doing more harm than good.
+Tired brains are more easily distracted and have a more challenging time with recall.
+So while sleeping less to create more task-oriented time can seem like a good idea, it’s doing more harm than good.